bartificer/programming-by-stealth/docs/pbs84.md

 In general you’ll recognise object destructuring because the syntax looks like an object literal on the left side of an assignment operator (`=`) instead of the right.

-Object destructuring is much more difficult to describe than to demonstrate, so let’s just move straight to a practical illustration of the most common use-case!
+Object destructuring is much more difficult to describe than to demonstrate.
+So let’s just move straight to a practical illustration of the most common use-case!

 ### Converting Dictionary Entries to Variables

-For these examples we’ll be using the dictionary userOSPerfs defined in the file pbs84a.html:
+For these examples, we’ll be using the dictionary `userOSPerfs` defined in the file `pbs84a.html`:

 ```javascript
 const userOSPrefs = {